RESUME AND OTHER CORRESPONDENCE

 Steps to Resume Building:

-- Preferred format
+- Preferred format in most situations.

-- Can incorporate infographics
+- Can incorporate graphics, infographics, and color.

 - Graphic design/web design